 QPilot Takes It Further

-“That’s all well and good,” you might be thinking, “but how do I get my scheduled orders to pull directly from my current inventory?”
+“That’s all well and good,” you might be thinking, “but how do I get my recurring orders to pull directly from my current inventory?”

 That’s a good question, and one that WooCommerce doesn’t have a good answer for.
-Thankfully, the QPilot API (and the Autoship Cloud plugin, which uses it) does.
+Thankfully, QPilot does.

 Reports from the Frontline

-Perhaps more importantly, QPilot and Autoship Cloud give you something critical that WooCommerce omits: scheduled order reports.
+Perhaps more importantly, QPilot and Autoship Cloud give you something critical that WooCommerce omits: scheduled inventory reports.

-The system’s real-time reporting gives you full visibility into both pending scheduled orders, and your current inventory situation, making it easy to determine if you need to stock more product to meet demand.
+The system’s real-time reporting gives you full visibility into both future Scheduled Orders, and your current inventory situation, making it easy to determine if you need to stock more product to meet the demand of recurring orders.
 It does this with two key reports:

 - Products by Date—this report displays all products scheduled for upcoming scheduled orders, grouped by their date of next occurrence